GigKalender - FAQIf you don't find an answer here, please ask your question in the GigKalender-Forum.

 Ensure that the path is correct.
 If the calling webpage is e.g. www.my-domain.xyz/info/calender.php and the GigKalender is installed under www.my-domain.xyz/calendar/ then this is correct path: ../calender/calendar/calendar.php.

-You don't need programming skills to install or operate the GigKalender.
+You need basic knowledge about web server with PHP and SQL support.
 For the installation and first steps please read the Tutorials.
 To include calendar/guestbook/news you have to open some files with a text editor and add some lines at the correct position.
 There are examples in the subfolder front end.
 Open them with a text editor.
 With these examples it will be easy to include a view.

 The back end is the administrative user interface of the GigKalender.
 Here you can edit your gigs, news and the guestbook.
 It is running in the background and the visitors of your webpage will not see it.

 The front end is your webpage by itself - the part visitors will see.

 For example Date, Artist or Location of a gig - the single information you can define for each gig.